saurabhp75/saurabhp75.github.io/_notes/tags_html.md

 ## Position

-- position: static/relative/absolute.
+- `position`: static/relative/absolute.

 - top, bottom, left, right affect position of the element.

-- static is default.
+- `static` is default.

-- relative: it is still in document flow and does not take other documents place. position relative to itself.
+- `relative`: It is still in document flow and does not take other documents place. position relative to itself.

-- absolute: it's taken out from document flow, and positioned relative to positioned parent if any or start of the container(body)
+- `absolute`: It's taken out from document flow, and positioned relative to positioned parent if any or start of the container(body)

-- 'positioned element': element with position attribute other than static.
+- positioned element: Element with position attribute other than static.

-- fixed: it is positioned wet to container. ie body.
+- `fixed`: It is positioned wet to container. ie body.
 Good for navbar.

-- sticky: sticks when hit the top.
+- `sticky`: sticks when hit the top.

 ## CSS transition

-- transition: 1s/ms; simple usage
+- `transition`: 1s/ms; simple usage
 - Used to set transition time of element, in case it's properties changes, for eg due to hover.

 ### Complex transition usage: